yarden/rnaseqlib/docs/source/index.rst

   2. Lightweight: minimal dependencies.
-Relies mostly on Python and commonly available genomic packages (such as Bedtools).
+Relies mostly on Python and commonly available genomic packages (such as Bedtools), to avoid software bloat and complex installation.

   3. Compact: produces and consumes compressed files, so that it can be used in projects